iskhare/iskhare.github.io/_pages/about.md

 I am a BS+MS student in Computer Science at Stanford University, currently doing research under Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) as part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).

-I'm interested in a variety of research topics generally in the domains of AI and machine learning.
-Recently, I've worked on [WONDERBREAD](https://hazyresearch.stanford.edu/wonderbread-website/): a benchmark + dataset for evaluating multimodal models.
-Additionally, I worked on another project that aims to improve LLM model routing.
-Moving forward, I am particularly excited to continue my research journey in both academic and industry settings.
+I'm interested in a variety of research topics generally in the domains of AI and machine learning, with a particular focus on algorithms formultimodal and large language models (LLMs), and their applications.
+Recently, I've worked on [WONDERBREAD](https://hazyresearch.stanford.edu/wonderbread-website/): a benchmark + dataset for evaluating multimodal models on on business process management tasks.
+In addition to this, I contributed to [Smoothie](https://hazyresearch.stanford.edu/blog/2024-12-10-smoothie), a novel label-free approach for inference-time LLM routing.

-Please get in touch with me via email if you would like to chat about research or collaboration!
+Moving forward, I am excited to explore research opportunities and collaborations in both academic and industry settings.
+Feel free to get in touch via email if you would like to discuss about research or collaboration!

 Publications and Preprints